twigphp/Twig/doc/filters/escape.rst

 .. versionadded:: 1.14.0
     The ability to define custom escapers was added in Twig 1.14.0.

-The ``escape`` filter escapes a string for safe insertion into the final output.
+The ``escape`` filter escapes a string for safe insertion into the final HTML output.
 It supports different escaping strategies depending on the template context.